cruikshank25/Hokage/README.md

 How it works:
+1. Add your API Key for OpenAI to your OS environment variables
-1. Run the program (python main.py)
+2. Run the program (python main.py)
-2. Ask a question using your microphone
+3. Ask a question using your microphone
-3. ChatGPT API should respond in audio
+4. ChatGPT API should respond in audio